“Sticks and stones may break my bones, but words will never hurt me.”

 How do the words we choose affect our daily lives?

 Words shape our perception.
 Words give us understanding.
 Words provide meaning and help us make sense of the world and our lives.
+If you don’t believe me on power of words listen to a newscast for 15 minutes.
+Write down the adjectives, adverbs, and descriptive words you hear.
+Then, analyze what they are trying to get you to believe through the word choices.

 The Power of Words

-How different could our lives be if we chose our words were more carefully?
+How different could our lives be if we chose our words more carefully?
 How could we use our words for good?
 How do we know the right words to use?
 The Bible gives us valuable guidance on how we should speak and how to make our words have a lasting impact.
 Let’s look at the power of our words and what the Bible says.

 The Impact of Poorly Chosen Words

-Words create anger or wrath
+Words can create anger or wrath

 “A soft answer turns away wrath, but a harsh word stirs up trouble.”